Application Guidelines – Sport Support Program – National Sport Organization and National Multisport Services Organization

 - National Sport Organization (NSO)

 - A national sport organization is the single national governing body recognized by the International Federation (in the case of Paralympic sports, this could include the International Paralympic Committee) for its sport including for all disciplines and events, or a member of a recognized Canadian umbrella organization that serves this purpose.
-It is an organization whose programs and services are nationwide extending beyond a province and territory.
+It is an organization whose programs and services are nationwide extending beyond a province or territory.
 For NSO funding purposes, sport is defined as a regulated form of physical activity, organized in a competitive format and structure, sanctioned by the recognized governing body for the sport, at either the national or international/world level and requires the onsite presence of officials sanctioned by the sport governing body to apply the rules objectively, fairly and consistently for the purpose of determining a winner.

 - Own the Podium (OTP)